 10. Google Play Music

 Android users are already well-familiar with Google Play.
 In addition to adding up to 50,000 songs you already own to your playlist, you can also listen to the curated channels to stream more music.
 There are more than 40 million songs to choose from, so you’ll probably never run out of music to play.

 If you’re not quite sure what you want to listen to, click the “I’m Feeling Lucky” button to listen to a random song.
 Just like you hit scan on the radio, keep clicking the Lucky button until you find a song you enjoy!

-You can also download free music tracks in the Google Play Store too.
-Each month, Google Play offers a new selection of free songs and full albums you can download.
+You can also download music tracks in the Google Play Store too.
+Each month, Google Play offers a new music selection of free songs and full albums you can download.